Jayshil-Patel/ELG_5271_Project/README.md

 ### Step 3: Data Splitting ###

 Dataset for both traditional and deep learning are splitted into `train` and `test` respectively.
 The split ratio is `[80:20]`.
 Run the following code to split your data:
-[dataset split](https://github.com/Jayshil-Patel/ELG_5271_Project/blob/ashish/fol.py).
+[fol.py](https://github.com/Jayshil-Patel/ELG_5271_Project/blob/ashish/fol.py).
 Change your dataset paths by giving input images and output directory to save the splitted data.
 The dataset should be in the format:

 ```
 input/